-I have built several large scale, high performing solutions, and platforms.
-Leading a team comes naturally to me, I like to be the front man and enjoy presenting the result of our work.
-My best performance is in a team, I value this highly and invest a lot in it.
+I have built several large scale, high performing solutions and platforms.
 The last couple of years I was responsible for architecture, design, building, testing, load testing and operations of a large video-streaming service with about 2.5 million households as customers in The Netherlands.
 Fully ‘you build it, you run it’, it is something I strongly believe in.
 The product runs on hardware, VM’s, on-premises Kubernetes, EKS and AWS native services, for which I have all developed various solutions.
-All of which are high available and high performant.
+All of which are high available and high performant (for more details see work experience).

-Several of the projects I worked on contain RESTful microservices, configurable/dynamic complex business logic, full CI/CD pipeline to Kubernetes including automatic unit integration and smoke tests, logging, dashboards, and alerting using Splunk.
+In these projects I have built RESTful microservices, configurable/dynamic complex business logic, full CI/CD pipeline to Kubernetes including automatic unit integration and smoke tests, logging, dashboards, and alerting using Splunk.

+I can also lead a team in case it is needed, leading a team comes naturally to me, I like to be the front man and enjoy presenting the result of our work.
+My best performance is in a team, I value this highly and invest a lot in it.

+I pride myself on being a true DevOps engineer.
+I know the product top to bottom and design, build, test, deploy and run the solutions I create.
+This full responsibility this job interesting to me.

 Languages